SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 The most powerful direct Doton-based defense, the user either manipulates the surrounding terrain or generates (using chakra\!) and spits out an prodigious amount of flowing earth which forms a wall and solidifies.
 Either way, this creates a barrier coated with chakra that will stop most attacks totally.

-Chakra: 34
+Chakra: 32
-Special: Interrupt
-Speed: 20
+Speed: 12
-Seal Speed: 24
+Seal Speed: 16

-Tags: Defensive, Ground-Based
+Tags: Utility, Interrupt, Environmental

 Effects:
-You create a wall of earth that blocks up to (50 \+ (ninjutsu damage bonus)\*10 )\*(Speed) damage.
-It takes 50% extra damage from Raiton, but only half damage from Suiton and Katon.
+You create a wall of earth with an HP of (50 \+ (ninjutsu damage bonus)\*50 ) damage.
+It takes half damage from elements that are weak to it and 50\% extra damage from elements that are strong against it.
+This lasts for 100 IC or until its HP is reduced to 0.

-You may use Action Points to reduce Doryuuheki's (base) Seal Speed, on a 1:1 basis, to as low as 12\.
-Note that if you are able to use Doryuuheki as an interrupt, you may do so without the need for a roll.
 Earth Style Wall can only be used against attacks which originated more than 5 yards away from you.
 Used against area-of-effect attacks, this may protect multiple people, as long as they can all be placed behind the same 15 yard long line.

 ### **Iwa Bunshin \- Rock Clone**